bcgov/entity/.github/ISSUE_TEMPLATE/pre_release_checklist.md

 ---

 Prior to moving into production, the following steps should be completed or confirmed:
+- [ ] Add release # to this ticket
-- [ ] Update version number in the code being released
+- [ ] Update version numbers in the code being released and list them here:
 - [ ] Ensure deployment steps are filled in - remove/replace placeholders
 - [ ] Create a draft release in GitHub and confirm the correct commits are present
-- [ ] Add version # and release # to this ticket
-- [ ] Dev to send commit list to QA (or otherwise publish changelog)
+- [ ] Dev to ensure that the commit list is represented on the release report
 - [ ] QA to schedule the release with staff/clients (daytime's best or when staff are available for rollback)
 - [ ] All dev/test pipeline test suites green
 - [ ] Dev/QA chat to plan prod verification testing (unless already automated)